lenseswaenen/lenseswaenen.github.io/_posts/2021-03-14-nerd-sniping.md

 None yet

 ## Want to leave a comment?
 Very interested in your comments but still figuring out the most suited approach to this.
-For now, feel free to send me an [email](mailto:lenseswaenen@gmail.com)
+For now, feel free to send me an [email](mailto:lenseswaenen@gmail.com) or reply to [this tweet](https://twitter.com/LenseSwaenen/status/1371096809439911945?s=20).